Home

 just beyond the surf!

-There is a small pier on the west end of the beach.
-It can be used by anglers and/or scuba divers.
-A boat hoist is available on this pier that allows access to fishing and other adventures the waters of the Santa Barbara Channel.
+There is a small pier on the west end of the beach used by fishermen, scuba divers, etc. A boat hoist is available on this pier that allows access to fishing and other adventures in the waters of the Santa Barbara Channel.

-Refugio SB is another Santa Barbara beach that many locals seem to choose over Southern California Beaches that are closer to town.
-The concensus is, that it "just feels different here".
-There is an abundance of grills with picnic tables dotted with little palm trees along thin strips of green grass.
+Refugio SB is another Santa Barbara beach that many locals seem to choose over some other Southern California Beaches that are closer to town.
+The consensus is that it "just feels different here".
+There are an abundance of grills and picnic tables dotted with little palm trees along thin strips of green grass.

 Refugio State Beach